 If you need to adjust temperatures in refrigerator or freezer, use the settings listed in the chart below as a guide.
-If you have questions, call us.
-(See page 19.)

 - Adjust the Refrigerator Control first.

 - Wait at least 24 hours between adjustments.

 - Then adjust the Freezer Control if needed.